 Stutter peak heights are characteristic for each marker and the number of repeat motifs of an allele.
-TH01 in general shows the lowest stutter ratio of all STR markers of the Investigator ESSplex SE Plus Kit.
+TH01 in general shows the lowest stutter ratio of all STR markers of the Investigator ESSplex Plus Kit.
 Smaller alleles display lower stutter levels than longer alleles of the same marker.
 Only forward stutter positions were analyzed, as backward stutters usually are of very low height, although present.
+Please note that marker D22S1045 shows a significantly elevated backward stutter.
+This is intrinsic and due to the fact that the marker consists of trinucleotide instead of tetranucleotide repeats.
+This may also lead to unexpectedly high forward stutter peaks if alleles differ by two repeat units and the backward stutter of the smaller allele overlaps with the forward stutter of the longer allele.
+This is true for Control DNA 9948 (see Figure 6 for an example).